-This is an open access journal, and articles are distributed under the terms of the Creative Commons Attribution-Non Commercial-ShareAlike 4.0 License, which allows others to remix, tweak, and build upon the work non-commercially, as long as appropriate credit is given and the new creations are licensed under the identical terms.
+This is an open access journal, and articles are distributed under the terms of the Creative Commons Attribution-Non Commercial-ShareAlike 4.0 License, which allows others to remix, tweak, and build upon the work non-commercially, as long as appropriate credit is given and the new creations are licensed under the identical terms. the level of knowledge about non-communicable diseases and the perception of pain significantly influenced the utilization of health services, indicating a potential correlation between educational level and self-medication practices [8].
+The high prevalence of self-medication in Indonesia, particularly in urban areas like Makassar, underscores the need for educational interventions to improve public knowledge about the risks and benefits of self-medication.
+Such interventions could help mitigate the potential negative consequences of self-medication, such as drug resistance and adverse side effects, which are often exacerbated by the misuse of antibiotics and other medications [2, 9].

 This study aims to explore the knowledge and attitudes regarding self-medication in Makassar, focusing on how educational level and demographic factors influence these behaviors.
 By investigating these correlations, the research seeks to provide insights that could inform public health strategies and educational interventions, promoting safer self-medication practices and reducing associated risks.
-These findings will contribute to shaping public health policies and fostering informed decision-making, particularly in regions where self-medication is prevalent.
+These findings will contribute to shaping public health policies and fostering informed decisionmaking, particularly in regions where self-medication is prevalent.